Tsipras says Greece not intransigent, urges EU leaders to reach deal

 “It is rather because of the obsession of some institutional representatives who insist on unreasonable solutions and are being indifferent to the democratic result of recent Greek elections,” he wrote, adding European and international institutions were ready to be flexible.

-He said the Greek government had been ready to make compromises, for instance on privatizations, despite its party’s ideological opposition to them.
+He said the Greek government had been ready to make compromises, for instance on privatisations, despite its party’s ideological opposition to them.

-Tsipras also responded to criticism that Greece was holding up a deal with the lenders because it resisted pension reforms and insisted on restoring collective bargaining.

-He said Greece has committed to integrating pension funds and cutting down on early retirement but opposed any further cuts in pensions which have been slashed by up to 48 percent in the last five years.

 Tsipras has long sought a political push to end negotiations and get aid flowing to his cash-strapped country, though the lenders have insisted that Greece must wrap up talks at the technical level with adequate concessions on reforms so that its budget and debt numbers add up.